TrinityBASociety/trinitybasociety.github.io/ba-sports/index.md

 <li>
 <h3>Membership</h3>
 <p>
 Use of the gym is restricted to members.
 Membership costs £30 per year.
 In order to obtain membership, new users must undertake an Induction Session with a trainer.
-For more information on Membership and Induction please visit the [Cam Sports Performance Trinity gym website](http://camsportsperformance.com/trinity-college/).
+For more information on Membership and Induction please visit the <a href="http://camsportsperformance.com/trinity-college/">Cam Sports Performance Trinity gym website</a>
 </p>
 <p>
 Spouses of students can become Associate Members.
 After attending the gym induction, the Accommodation Office will issue a gym membership card.
 The fee will be charged directly to the student's college account.